Stanislav Manolev: Fulham (loan)

 Manolev signed for Premier League side Fulham on loan until the end of the season on 31 January 2013.

 On 9 February 2013, Manolev made his debut in a 0–0 draw against Norwich City.
 In a 1–0 loss against Arsenal on 20 April 2013, Manolev was fouled by Olivier Giroud, who later got sent-off in the 85th minute.
 Manolev made five league appearances and returned to PSV despite hopes of joining Fulham on a permanent basis.
 After his loan spell finished, Manolev expressed he was "delighted to be given a chance to play for Fulham".

 Kuban Krasnodar

-After being released by PSV, Manolev moved to Russia by joining Kuban Krasnodar, where he will join up teammate Ivelin Popov.
+After being released by PSV, Manolev moved to Russia by joining Kuban Krasnodar, where he joined teammate Ivelin Popov.
 Manolev made his debut in a 1–1 draw against Dynamo Moscow.
 He scored his first goal for the club in a 4–0 win against Krylia Sovetov, netting the first goal of the game.
 The assist came from fellow Bulgarian teammate Ivelin Popov.